-Right about now Danang is Vietnam’s most happening city.
-For decades it had a reputation as a slightly mundane provincial backwater, but big changes are afoot.
-Stroll along the Han riverfront and gleaming new modernist hotels, apartments and restaurants are emerging.
-Head up north and you’ll find the landmark new D-City rising from the flatl ands.
+Nowhere in Vietnam is changing as fast as Danang.
+For decades it had a reputation as a provincial backwater, but big changes are ongoing.
+Stroll along the Han riverfront and you'll find gleaming new modernist hotels, and apartments and restaurants are emerging.
+Spectacular new bridges now span the river, and in the north of the city, the landmark new D-City is rising from the flatl ands.
 Venture south and the entire...
 Read More